Skip to content

 • Injure vs. Injure

-• French: (une) Injure = to insult
+• French: (une) Injure = an insult, offensive language

 • English: to Injure = blesser, nuire